 Secondly, this report has been drafted on the basis of case studies; it is not a theoretical inquiry into the rules and institutions that apply to the different problems at stake.
 Although some of the cases presented raise the issue of state responsibility for internationally wrongful acts, as we shall see, the thread common to them all is that severe environmental damage to the environment is often associated with the involvement of large multinational companies.
-Hence, eleven cases have been selected for this preliminary report, on the basis of four criteria: namely, (1) the severity of their environmental injustice; (2) the representativeness of the patterns (i.e. similar cases may arise under similar conditions elsewhere in the world); (3) their geographic diversity; and, finally, (4) the existence of sufficiently documented and advanced legal action by the victims on the ground.
+Hence, eleven cases have been selected for this preliminary report, on the basis of four criteria: namely, (1) the severity of their environmental and social impact which qualifies them as cases of significant environmental injustice; (2) the representativeness of the patterns (i.e. similar cases may arise under similar conditions elsewhere in the world); (3) their geographic diversity; and, finally, (4) the existence of sufficiently documented and advanced legal action by the victims on the ground.